About the Perth Agreement

 It is not charity.
 It is dignity.

-My hope is that Aboriginal Elders will host the initial signing in Perth.
+My hope is that Aboriginal Elders may one day host an initial signing in Perth, where the conversation may formally begin.

-Each participating faith and truth-seeking tradition will be invited to nominate two young representatives — always under the age of 25 — to help guide the early development of the Perth Agreement.
+Each participating faith and truth-seeking tradition may be invited to nominate two young representatives to help guide the early development of the Perth Agreement.

-These representatives will form a council that always remains under the age of 25, ensuring the next generation has a direct voice in shaping the future it will inherit.
+Should such a council emerge, its representatives would ideally remain under the age of 25, ensuring the next generation has a direct voice in shaping the future it will inherit.

-They will make decisions together and, where needed, draw on the best global thinkers and leaders to guide the Agreement toward its strongest possible outcome.
+They may make decisions together and, where needed, draw on the best global thinkers and leaders to guide the Agreement toward its strongest possible outcome.

-If this idea speaks to you, you are already part of it.
+If this idea speaks to you — whether through curiosity or conviction — you are already part of it.

 Transparency as a Core Principle

-The Perth Agreement is built on openness and accountability.
+The Perth Agreement is intended to be built on openness and accountability.

-Every transaction, every structural decision, and every major communication will be auditable and transparent.
+Every transaction, structural decision, and major communication should be auditable and transparent.